zack-bodinger/course-dbt/README.md

 | false | 274.48 | 4.00 | 18.50 | 5.68 |
 | true | 232.91 | 13.13 | 18.25 | 5.75 |

+---

-What are good indicators of a user who will likely purchase again?
+**Question 2B:** What are good indicators of a user who will likely purchase again?

 **Answer:** It seems like at a cursory examination, applying a promo code on a first purchase is a decent indicator that someone will purchase again.

+---

-What about indicators of users who are likely NOT to purchase again?
+**Question 2C:** What about indicators of users who are likely NOT to purchase again?

 **Answer:** Again, very cursorily, it seems that users who spent > $270 on average on an initial purchase are less likely to have a secondary purchase

+---

-If you had more data, what features would you want to look into to answer this question?
+**Question 2D:** If you had more data, what features would you want to look into to answer this question?

 **Answer:**
 - Where users came to our site from